hashicorp/nomad/terraform/README.md

-# Provision a Nomad cluster in the Cloud
+# Provision a Nomad cluster in the cloud

 Use this repo to easily provision a Nomad sandbox environment on AWS, Azure, or GCP with [Packer](https://packer.io) and [Terraform](https://terraform.io).